Smoked Boneless Turkey Breast

-And that’s the secret to a moist turkey breast.
-Can you get there by other means?
-You bet, but that’s another post.
-Suffice to say smoking a wild turkey breast requires a salt brine.
+And while you can get away with not brining a store-bought turkey, smoking a wild turkey breast requires a salt brine.
+Period.
 If you are not familiar with what brining does, it uses the power of salt and osmosis to slightly denature the proteins in the meat, swelling them with salty moisture and trapping more liquid in the meat than it would otherwise be able to contain.

 To give the turkey one last punch, I paint it with something sweet.
 I used honey here, but maple syrup, birch syrup, agave nectar, a fruit syrup or even molasses would work.
 Why do this?
 Um… is there a person on earth who doesn’t like the combination of sweet-salty-smoky-meaty?

 I generally use a smoked boneless turkey breast as lunch meat, for sandwiches.
 But if that’s not your thing, make a meal out of it and serve your smoked turkey warm.
 Maybe with a gravy.
 You can also slice, then roughly chop, your smoked turkey for the meat in turkey tacos.

 Once made, this will keep about a week in the fridge, and it freezes well.